cgbryan1/comp423-course-notes/docs/tutorials/go-setup.md

 ## Setting up Your Dev Container

-Step 1: say a prayer to the Docker gods
+Step 0: say a prayer to the Docker gods.

+### Configure your Dev Container

 Open up your "go-project" directory in VSCode again!
 1. Navigate to the left sidebar on your screen